300 PEOPLE, 3 NIGHTS, IN THE BEAUTIFUL HILLS OF SOMERSET

-Midsummer Groove is an intimate weekend of music and fun, bound together by a spirit of collaboration and respect, to be experienced by a few hundred people celebrating the Bristol music scene, with guests from further afield.
+Midsummer Groove Festival is an intimate weekend of music and art, bound together by a spirit of collaboration and respect, to be experienced by a three hundred people celebrating the Bristol music scene, with guests from further afield.
 The music will be centred around The Barn stage, with other spaces to explore around the site to match your mood.
 We’ll also have activities running over the course of the weekend to suit your whims, from yoga to life-drawing, jam sessions to dance classes.

-There will be no corporations, no advertising, no profit-making.
+There will be no corporations and no profit-making.

 There will be groove.

-Music will start on Friday afternoon and continue through to the wee hours of Sunday morning.
+Music will start on Friday afternoon at 2pm and continue through to the wee hours of Sunday morning.

 Big Bad Wolfhttps://www.youtube.com/watch?v=tINeoLlHY9g